University Prep Science & Math

 Welcome to University Prep Science & Math Middle School

-We are inviting staff, families, and our scholars to get ‘in the ring’ with us by simply asking, “What are YOU fighting for?” this school year.
+We are inviting staff, families, and our scholars to get ‘in the ring’ with us by simply asking others , “How can I Help??” , and being more intentional about lending a hand to someone in need.

-The UPSM MS faculty recognizes that middle school is a special time in the lives of children as a set of dynamic biological changes unfold having a profound impact on their cognitive, social, and emotional development.
+The UPSM MIDDLE SCHOOL faculty recognizes that middle school is a special time in the lives of children as a set of dynamic biological changes unfold having a profound impact on their cognitive, social, and emotional development.
 Research shows that these changes require a radically different and distinct approach as young adolescents are not simply older elementary school students nor younger high school students.
-Small class sizes is just one of the many ways that UPSM MS’ honors the developmental uniqueness of students “in the middle” encouraging strong student-teacher relationships that afford teachers the opportunity to be more responsive to the individual talents and needs of individuals.
+Small class sizes is just one of the many ways that UPSM MIDDLE SCHOOL acknowledges the developmental uniqueness of students “in the middle” encouraging strong student-teacher relationships that afford teachers the opportunity to be more responsive to the individual talents and needs of individuals.

 Adding to this important insight, UPSM MS is a competitive powerhouse for learning.
 We embrace opportunities for academic innovation providing for a unique instructional, curricular, and administrative approach to the education of students.
-Blended learning resources include a STEAM focused curriculum, 1 to 1 technology, supplemental personal learning and digital platforms, a strong emphasis on college and career awareness, implementation of a flex schedule, and all students are assigned to a Crew within small learning quads to further interdependence and accelerate achievement.
+Blended learning resources include a STEAM focused curriculum, 1 to 1 technology, a brand new music elective course, supplemental personal learning and digital platforms, a strong emphasis on college and career awareness, transitioning to Student-Led Conferences, and all students are assigned to a Crew within small learning quads to further interdependence and accelerate achievement.

 Quintessential to our success, our highly engaged parents serve as partners to help guide the success of students through timely and open two-way lines of communication, progress monitoring and early notification support problem-solving and foster positive parent-teacher relationships in an environment where higher order thinking is valued, and creativity is fundamental.